-Film finance is all about trying to land an HNI (High Net Worth Individual) for your film.
-And one of the main obstacles film makers face is qualifying if an investor is “Real.”
+When it comes to film finance, one main goal revolves around finding and closing funding deals with HNIs (High Net Worth Individuals) for your film.
+And one of the main obstacles filmmakers face is qualifying if an investor is “real.”

 In other words, REAL means that he or she CAN actually fund your film.
 Real investors are not guys who know other guys.
-Real investors are the guys that can actually provide the money to fund film.
+Real investors are the people who can actually fund your film.

 Film Finance: 5 Tips to Find Out if Your “Rich Guy” is Real